Treatment and Cure:

 Its up there in the first line: 'gradual desensitization'.
 We believe that being sensitive is pretty important, and that anyway the premise of desensitization is wrong.
 The problem is not the 'sensing' it is the patterns of thought that are triggered after the sensing of the success!
 And why learn to 'tolerate the anxiety' when you can simply be rid of it altogether?

-Changing those thought patterns – the self-talk, the movies-in-the-mind etc – is the key to getting rid of fear of success.
+Changing those thought patterns – the self-talk, the movies-in-the-mind etc – is the key to getting rid of success anxiety.
 And when you are free of all those unwanted emotions, you will actually be more sensitive, not less.

 We also think that a noticeable improvement in 10-20 weeks and tremendous improvement within a year is very slow going, when modern techniques can eliminate almost any phobia within days, sometimes even less.